iTunes “Other” Capacity Taking Up Tons of Space? Here’s a Fix for iPhone & iPad

 Clear iTunes Other space issue

 Presumably this works because it forces the iOS device to recalculate the “Other” space, which is supposed to be relatively small at about 500MB-2GB, depending on overall device capacity.
-It holds things like your Contacts, SMS database, settings, etc, and it’s very unlikely for it to be anywhere near the huge numbers that are occasionally reported.
+That Other space holds things like your Contacts, SMS, MMS, and iMessages databases, settings, caches, web history, etc, and it’s very unlikely for it to be anywhere near the huge numbers that are occasionally reported.

 This tip comes from one of our readers, and several others have chimed in with positive results, here’s a fairly significant example: